Install Keycloak Using Docker Compose

 - TCP port 443 - to access the Keycloak web interface.

-We connect to the server on which Keycloak is planned to be installed.
+Connect to the server where Keycloak is going to live.

 cd keycloak-traefik-letsencrypt-docker-composeThe repository ships a .env.example template with documented variables and change_me_* placeholders for credentials.
-The real .env file is gitignored — copy the template to create your own:
+The real .env file is gitignored.
+Copy the template to make your own:

-cp .env.example .envOpen .env and replace the placeholders with real values.
-The required fields are:
+cp .env.example .envOpen .env and swap the placeholders for real values.
+You need to fill in:

 -